 Three’s Wi-Fi call features works excellently – this is still one of the few phones to support it – and the device offers strong reception for both data and Wi-Fi.

-These new gestures take a bit of getting used to, but after a few days’ use, most of them feel natural.
+These new gestures take a bit of getting used to but most of them eventually feel natural.
 The swipe up to go Home feels like it should have always been on option, but the little movement to multitask could be improved.